Chemotaxis-induced phase separation

-\textit{Plateau splitting at larger wavelengths.\;---} As the source strength or the peak distance is increased further, the source term will increasingly deform the stationary profile compared to the pattern of the mass-conserving system because the production or degradation bends the plateaus inwards toward $\rho_\mathrm{hss}$ [Fig.~\ref{fig:3}(b)].
-When the maximum of the low-density plateau (or the minimum of a high-density plateau) enters the region of negative nullcline slope ${\partial_\rho\eta^*<0}$ at wavelengths ${\Lambda \geq \Lambda_\mathrm{split}}$, the plateau loses stability, and a new peak or mesa is nucleated [Fig.~\ref{fig:3}(b)] \cite{Kolokolnikov.etal2007,Kolokolnikov.etal2014,Brauns.etal2021}.
-Thus, splitting and interrupted coarsening discussed above steer the pattern toward a stationary, periodic configuration with a wavelength $\Lambda$ fulfilling ${\Lambda_\mathrm{stop}<\Lambda<\Lambda_\mathrm{split}}$ [Fig.~\ref{fig:3}(c)].
+\textit{Plateau splitting at larger wavelengths.\;---} As the source strength or the peak distance is increased further, the source term will increasingly deform the stationary profile compared to the pattern of the mass-conserving system.
+The weak source terms create weak spatial gradients.
+These gradients let long plateaus bend inward significantly toward $\rho_\mathrm{hss}$ [Fig.~\ref{fig:3}(b), see ~\cite{supplemental_material}].
+When the maximum of the low-density plateau (or the minimum of a high-density plateau) enters the region of negative NC slope ${\partial_\rho\eta^*<0}$ at wavelengths ${\Lambda \geq \Lambda_\mathrm{split}}$, the plateau loses stability, and a new peak or mesa is nucleated [Fig.~\ref{fig:3}(b)] \cite{Kolokolnikov.etal2007,Kolokolnikov.etal2014,Brauns.etal2021}.
+Thus, splitting and interrupted coarsening steer the pattern toward a stationary, periodic configuration with a wavelength $\Lambda$ fulfilling ${\Lambda_\mathrm{stop}<\Lambda<\Lambda_\mathrm{split}}$ [Fig.~\ref{fig:3}(c)].